mvolkmann/blog/src/swift/ARKit.md

 - Select a "Collision Shape" which can be
   "Automatic", "Box", "Capsule", or "Sphere".

-Shapes can be group so they can be transformed as a single unit.
+Shapes can be grouped so they can be transformed as a single unit.
-To group shapes ...
+To select all objects in the scene, tap outside all of them and tap "Select All".
+To select a subset of the objects, hold down on one object and tap all the others.
+After selecting the shapes to be grouped, tap any one of them to get a popup of options, and tap "Group".
+To ungroup the shapes in a group, tap the group to selected it, tap again to get a popup of options, and tap "Ungroup".

 ### Duplicate